roswelly/polymarket-arbitrage-bot/README.md

 ## Overview

-The bot uses multiple strategies to identify arbitrage opportunities on Polymarket prediction markets.
+The polymarket arbitrage trading bot uses multiple strategies to identify arbitrage opportunities on Polymarket prediction markets.
 Each strategy targets different market inefficiencies and operates across multiple timeframes (5m, 15m, 1h).

 ## For consulting with strategies and purchase, contact me at [@roswellecho](https://t.me/roswellecho)

 ## Strategy 1: Intra-Market Arbitrage

-**Type:** Risk-free arbitrage
-**Priority:** Highest
-**Timeframe:** All

-### How It Works

 In binary prediction markets, YES and NO tokens should always sum to $1.00.
 When the combined price of YES + NO is less than $1.00 (after fees), you can buy both outcomes and guarantee a profit.

-### Example

-- YES token: $0.45
-- NO token: $0.50
-- Total cost: $0.95
-- Fees (2%): $0.019
-- Gas: $0.014
-- Total with fees: $0.983
-- Profit: $1.00 - $0.983 = $0.017 per share (1.7% return)

 ### Execution

-Buy both YES and NO tokens simultaneously.
-On market resolution, one token pays $1.00, guaranteeing profit regardless of outcome.
+Buy both YES and NO tokens simultaneously, then:
+1. Buy YES and NO tokens separately through the CLOB API
+2. Merge tokens into complete sets
+3. Redeem complete sets immediately for $1.00 per share
+4. Profit is realized immediately (no waiting for resolution)

 ### Configuration